MarceloSantosBMDev/Brasileiro---Simulador/README.md

             messagebox.showerror("Erro", "Arquivo de placares não encontrado!")
         except Exception as e:
             messagebox.showerror("Erro", str(e))
-  In this code part, I put the function for add the matchs of the teams, first have the global variable 'jogos_por_time' in this variable have the dictionary of the determined team, this dictionary is responsible for save all matchs of the teams, it appared in the function responsible for matchs simulate, is there that save the results.
+  In this code part, I put the function for add the matchs of the teams, first have the global variable 'jogos_por_time' in this variable have the dictionary of the determined team, this dictionary is responsible for save all matchs of the teams, it appear in the function responsible for matchs simulate, is there that save the results.

 # criar_telas_jogos
     def criar_tela_jogos():